-In contrast, light is a transverse wave that vibrates at right angles to its line of travel and it travels in the vacuum of space or we couldn’t see the stars at night.
-This transverse vibration can’t be in a physical direction because space is isotropic, i.e. “up” from one view is “down” from another.
-Simply put, physical space has no “free” directions for the positive-negative charges of electromagnetism to vibrate into.
-Physical realism has no explanation at all for the vibration of light.
+It is a transverse wave, that vibrates at right angles to its line of travel but that can’t be a physical direction because space is isotropic so “up” from one view is “down” from another.
+Simply put, physical space has no “free” direction for positive-negative electromagnetic values to vibrate into so physical realism can’t explain how light vibrates at all.

-Space as a surface however makes it possible for light to move on space as waves move on a lake, but in three dimensions not two.
-So light, as a transverse quantum wave, vibrates into a plane beyond our space just as complex number theory describes.
-But while physical realism calls the complex plane unreal, quantum realism calls it real, which makes us 3D “Flatlanders”.
+Space as a surface however lets light move on space as waves move on a lake except this surface has three dimensions not two.
+Light then is a transverse quantum wave vibrating into a plane beyond our space, just as complex number theory describes, which this makes us 3D “Flatlanders”.

-In Abbot’s story Flatland was the home to beings who lived their lives on a flat surface (Abbott, 1884).
+In Abbot’s story, the Flatlanders were beings who lived their lives on a 2D surface (Abbott, 1884).
 Everything they did happened in two dimensions not three, so they could see a circle say but could only imagine a sphere as expanding and contracting circles passing through their reality.

 Now imagine a point moving on their flat land that sets values in a transverse circle at right angles to their space (Figure 3.8a).
 Flatlanders could only conceive of these values existing in a complex plane that didn’t exist for them, as we do for light.
-As the point moves the complex plane defines a polarization plane in their space (Figure 3.8b), again as we have for light.
-The result is an “unreal” sine wave amplitude (Figure 3.8c) just as we describe electromagnetism.
+As the point moves, it defines a polarization plane in their space (Figure 3.8b), again as we have for light.
+To explain this, they might postulate an “unreal”, to them, sine wave amplitude (Figure 3.8c), just as we do for electromagnetism.

-Since light appears to us as a transverse rotation outside our space, quantum realism concludes that complex number theory explains electromagnetism because light really is a rotation outside our space:
+That light is a transverse rotation outside space suggests that complex numbers explain electromagnetism because light really is rotating outside space, so:

 “In quantum mechanics there really are complex numbers, and the wave function really is a complex-valued function of space-time.”
 (Lederman & Hill, 2004) p346